 I suggest first to look at your area and see what print shops are available.
 Many of them will get you same day printing and you can have it right away.
 I find that small print shops are an easy way to get the artwork printed.
 I can drill them to find out what paper and print quality will get me the best results and best price.

 They used their best Canon printer and best matte paper for this stunning print.
 It turned out so lovely, I didn’t even want to cover it with glass.

 You can choose to go with a bigger chain store like Staples, and have it print and shipped to you.
 I just prefer the timing and customer service of the smaller print shops in my area.

 I always suggest using a matte paper finish for vintage artwork prints.
 It will look much more authentic in the end.

 I would also steer you clear of going the route of printing on big engineered prints.
 It is a very affordable option, but from my experience, the quality is pretty poor.
 Perhaps you could get away with it for a black and white or a sketch print.

 How Big Can I Print My Digital Art?

 Finally, my last suggestion is to pay close attention to the size the print is offered when you purchase.
 If the resolution of the digital download isn’t large enough for a big print – it will not work out for you.
 You should be able to see the resolution and print size recommendations on the item before you ever purchase the download.
 It can be a bit disappointing when you discover the perfect print, buy it and then find out the largest it will print is an 8 x 10 and you were hoping to fill that really big antique frame you’ve been holding on to.

 That was a lot of information but I hope it helped direct you to art you will love in your home!
-My style at the time being is very Old World, European – but you can certainly use these tips and sources to find the art that suits your home and style best.
+My style at the time being is very Old World, European so I’m drawn to vintage artwork.
+But you can certainly use these tips and sources to find the art that suits your home and style best.